cagnosolutions/pager/pkg/copy_of_readme.md

 Use the manager's `WritePage(page)` method to ensure any record operations or page mutations are persisted to the disk.
-It will return an error if the manager, or the underlying file has been closed.
+It will return an error if the manager or the underlying file has been closed.
 ```go
 // write page to disk
 err = mgr.WritePage(pg)